 The last couple of weeks at work have been busy in the run up to the company’s big biannual meeting with our shareholders, who are largely doctors themselves.
-It was a beautifully sunny day at the London Rowing club, and there present were a mixture of GPs, GPSIs and specialist Consultants from a range of backgrounds.
+It was a beautifully sunny day at a nice river-side venue, and there present were a mixture of GPs, GPSIs and specialist Consultants from a range of backgrounds.

-The other medical talk was Karen’s update on Menopause after attending the British Menopause Society’s conference recently.
-Did you know that the number of hot flushes a women has is directly related to memory loss?
+The other medical talk was an update on menopause from one of the gynaecologists, Dr K. Did you know that the number of hot flushes a women has is directly related to memory loss?
 Fascinating.
 It’s nice to be connected to the medical world in this way.
 I know it’s silly, but the idea of falling behind and being totally out of the loop in a few years troubles me.
 Is this what people who do a normal degree feel like?
 If they do a History degree and go into an unrelated career, do they worry about forgetting the dates of battles or the names of Kings?
 Does a Physics PhD who now works in web development ever get anxious that they might miss the latest developments at CERN?
 Perhaps.
 I don’t know.
 Maybe it’s a doctor thing.

-I hadn’t had the opportunity to meet many of the Dr Morton’s doctors before, so it was great to finally do so.
+I hadn’t had the opportunity to meet many of the company’s affiliated doctors before, so it was great to finally do so.
 As well as talking about medical life, we chatted about the external skills and interests.
 They seemed very impressed with my presentation about Digital Marketing and SEO, and some of them also had experience of that world themselves.

-“I have my own website and I wish my PR and Marketing manager understood Medicine!
+“I have my own website and I wish my Marketing manager understood Medicine!
 They just don’t get it!”

 “My Marketing manager used to get annoyed with my lack of social media presence, and advised me to go on a Twitter course.
 I refused to go, but now I have more followers than she does and I tease her about sending her on that course now!”